mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ustreamer-1.jpg" alt="500 ms latency with uStreamer and the HDMI dongle" caption="uStreamer reduced my latency by a factor of 15." maxWidth="700px">}}

 Prior to uStreamer, my intended strategy was to encode the video using ffmpeg.
-I wasn't sure how exactly I'd get it from ffmpeg into the user's browser, but I knew it was possible somehow.
-I tested this [mostly-accurate tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for streaming video from ffmpeg to nginx using HLS.
-The ffmpeg + nginx solution had worked, but it added even more latency and left many outstanding problems around starting and stopping when a video stream was available and getting the video into a browser-friendly format.
+I wasn't sure how I'd get video from ffmpeg into the user's browser, but I knew it was possible somehow.
+I tested this [mostly-accurate tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for piping video from ffmpeg to nginx using HLS, but it added even more latency.
+And it still left open problems like how to start and stopping streaming on cable connects and disconnects or and how to translate the video to a browser-friendly format.

-uStreamer simply solved all of this.
+uStreamer solved all of this.
 It ran its own minimal HTTP server that served video in a format browsers could play natively.
 I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other.

 The tool was so fully-featured that I assumed Max simply forked it from a more mature tool, but I was mistaken.
 This maniac [wrote his own video encoder](https://github.com/pikvm/ustreamer) in C just to squeeze the maximum performance out of Pi hardware.
-I quickly [donated to Max](https://www.paypal.me/mdevaev), and I invite anyone who uses his software to do the same.
+I quickly [donated to Max](https://www.paypal.me/mdevaev) and invite anyone who uses his software to do the same.

 ## Improving video latency

 uStreamer reduced my latency from 10 seconds down to ~600 milliseconds.
 That was a huge leap forward but still a noticeable delay.
 I told Max I was interested in funding uStreamer further if he could find ways to improve performance, so we got to chatting.

-Max was interested in the HDMI dongle I was using since he'd never tried that particular hardware.
-He invited me to create a shared shell session using [tmate](https://tmate.io/) so that he could access my device remotely.
+Max was interested in the HDMI dongle I was using since he'd never seen that particular device.
+He invited me to create a shared shell session using [tmate](https://tmate.io/) so that he could access my Pi remotely.

 {{<img src="maxim-tmate.png" alt="Screenshot of conversation where Max ofers to help me via tmate" caption="Max offered to either help improve latency or frame me for a federal crime.
 Fortunately, he ended up doing the former.">}}

-After a few minutes of testing how uStreamer played with my device, Max ran [`v4l2-ctl`](https://www.mankier.com/1/v4l2-ctl) and saw a line that fascinated him but totally went over my head:
+After a few minutes of testing how uStreamer ran on my hardware, Max ran the [`v4l2-ctl` utility](https://www.mankier.com/1/v4l2-ctl) and saw a line that fascinated him but totally went over my head:

 ```bash {hl_lines=[8]}
 $ sudo v4l2-ctl --all